 How to Counter Such Disruptions?

 Most of such business interruptions cannot be avoided.
 There are no preventive measures.
 So, the only way forward for the business owners is to be financially prepared for the worse.
 When any of such instances happen, they must have adequate financial cushioning to absorb the shock and bounce back on track.
-Meaning, investing in the right business insurance policy is essential.
+Meaning, investing in the right business insurance The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More is essential.